Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 402:
 - By ML500.
-- Same source as the original reference (Portal), but the remake is inspired by the core design from Portal 1.
+- Remake based on how the personality cores look in Portal 1, because the original references their design in Portal 2.

 cube 403:
 - By AlexisDrawz.